 Many teachers often need to work outside school hours to cover responsibilities such as preparing lessons, reviewing progress and writing reports, marking, attending meetings and preparing for parents evenings.
 Some teachers may also be involved in out-of-school activities, such as trips and sporting activities.

 In Scotland, working hours for SEN teachers are the same as for mainstream teachers.
 The standard working week is 35 hours.
 There is a maximum of 22.5 hours' classroom contact time for all teachers in Scotland, with the rest accounted for by collaborative working and continuing professional development (CPD).

 Self-employment or freelance work is sometimes possible.
 Teachers who are well qualified may be able to supplement income through private home tuition or consultancy work.

 Part-time or supply work is usually available for teachers registered with the local authority (LA) or a supply agency.

 Career break opportunities may be available, depending on the teacher's post and the employer.

 SEN teachers are employed in all areas of the UK.

-SEN teachers based in one school have little occasion to travel, but may attend meetings, training and conferences.
+Some SEN teachers are based in one school and have little occasion to travel, but they may attend meetings, training and conferences.
 Occasional residential trips may occur, but overnight absence from home is not generally required.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.